Sugar is Toxic. But is there a replacement?

 Doug: It indeed is!

-Molly: So Xylitol might be safe in small doses, say 30-40gm / day but beyond that it can cause gastrointestinal issues such as diarrhea, bloating, and gas8.
+Molly: So Xylitol might be safe in small doses, say 30-40gm / day but beyond that it can cause gastrointestinal issues such as diarrhea, bloating, and gas.
 Here’s another fun fact about xylitol: it’s dangerous for your dog.
-The FDA has stated: “Paws off Xylitol!”9
+The FDA has stated: “Paws off Xylitol!”

 Doug: That’s a clever way to put it, FDA!
 Okay, so what’s the takeaway?

 Molly: Why are you always looking for summaries, Doug!
 Anyway, here it is and it’s simple.
 Avoid sugar at all costs and as much as you can.
 If you do want some sugar, try to replace it with allulose, stevia or xylitol.
 I’d probably go for allulose over the other two.
 But note that most of these studies have only been done on animals and even these artificial sweeteners can have some side effects such as microbiome issues.
 But, but, but.
-They are still safer than sugar and some of the other artificial sweeteners10 like aspartame11 (contained in Diet coke).
+They are still safer than sugar and some of the other artificial sweeteners

 Doug: Thanks Moll!
 I learned something today.
 This whole time, I was drinking Diet coke and thought there was nothing wrong with it.
 But as you say, it’s never too late to change and going forward I’m going to avoid all the toxicity caused by sugar.
 But all this learning has made my brain want some sugar now.
 I mean alternative sugar. (*wink wink*) I think I’ll have some more of your delicious Soma with allulose in it!